Joachim Peiper: Capture and arrest

 In July 1945, during his interrogations by JAG and military intelligence officers, Peiper revealed his commitment to Nazism; when the Army interrogators asked his opinion about the plight of the Poles and the Jews, Peiper agitatedly replied that: "All Jews are bad and all Poles are bad.
 We have just cleansed our society and moved these people into camps, and you let them loose!"
 Moreover, as a Waffen-SS officer, Peiper also lamented to the Army interrogators that the US government was wrong in having refused to incorporate the Waffen-SS into the US Army to "prepare to fight the Russians" in defence of Western civilisation.

 In Upper Bavaria, at the US military jail in Freising, the judicial and military intelligence interrogators soon learned that, although Peiper and his Waffen-SS troops were hardened soldiers, they had not been trained to withstand interrogation as prisoners of war.
-Being psychologically unsophisticated men, some SS PoWs readily answered the questions asked of them by the interrogators; other SS PoWs claimed they only spoke to interrogators after having endured threats, beatings, and mock trials.
+Being psychologically unsophisticated men, some SS POWs readily answered the questions asked of them by the interrogators; other SS POWs claimed they only spoke to interrogators after having endured threats, beatings, and mock trials.

 In the course of his interrogations, Peiper assumed command responsibility for the actions of his soldiers.
 In December 1945, the Army transferred him to the prison at Schwäbisch Hall, and there integrated Peiper to a group of approximately 1,000 Waffen-SS soldiers and officers of the LSSAH who also awaited judicial processing for their war crimes.
-On 16 April 1946, the prison transferred 300 Wehrmacht and Waffen-SS POWs to the Dachau Concentration Camp, where a military tribunal would hear their war crime cases.
+On 16 April 1946, the prison transferred 300 Wehrmacht and Waffen-SS POWs to the Dachau concentration camp, where a military tribunal would hear their war crime cases.

 War crimes trial

-In the 16 May–16 July 1946 period, at the Dachau Concentration Camp, a military tribunal heard the Malmedy Massacre Trial of 74 defendants, which featured Waffen-SS Lt.
-Col. Joachim Peiper (Cmdr.
-1st SS Panzer Regiment) who committed the war crimes; Sepp Dietrich (Cmdr.
-6th SS Panzer Army); Fritz Krämer (Dietrich's chief of staff); and Hermann Prieß (Cmdr.
-I SS Panzer Corps).
-The US Army's bill of war crime charges was based upon the facts reported in the sworn statements given by the Party, Wehrmacht, and Waffen-SS PoWs in the Schwäbisch Hall prison.
+In the 16 May – 16 July 1946 period, at the Dachau Concentration Camp, a military tribunal heard the Malmedy Massacre Trial of 74 defendants, which included Peiper, Sepp Dietrich (commander of 6th SS Panzer Army), Fritz Krämer (Dietrich's chief of staff), and Hermann Prieß (commander of I SS Panzer Corps).
+The US Army's bill of war crime charges was based upon the facts reported in the sworn statements given by the Party, Wehrmacht, and Waffen-SS POWs in the Schwäbisch Hall prison.

 To counter the evidence in the sworn statements of the Nazi defendants and the prosecution witnesses, the lead defence attorney, Lt.
 Col. Willis M. Everett, tried to show that the sworn statements had been obtained by inappropriate interrogation.
 Defence counsel Everett then called Lt.
 Col. Hal D. McCown, commander 2nd Battalion, 119th Infantry Regiment, to give testimony about his captivity—as a prisoner of war—of the Waffen-SS who captured him and his unit on 21 December 1944, in the vicinity of La Gleize, Belgium.
 In his trial testimony, Lt.
 Col. McCown said that he had not witnessed Col. Peiper's Waffen-SS soldiers mistreating their American prisoners of war.